Pat Garrett and Billy the Kid: Post-production controversy, release and preview version

 The film was also panned by most major critics, who had harbored high expectations for the director's spiritual successor to The Wild Bunch.
 Though she acknowledged its ambition and "amazing cast", Pauline Kael described the film as "peculiarly unrealized" and mused that "probably nobody involved was very happy about the results".

-Roger Ebert rated the film two stars out of four, beginning his review with: "Sam Peckinpah attempted to have his name removed from Pat Garrett and Billy the Kid.
+Roger Ebert of The Chicago Sun-Times rated the film two stars out of four, beginning his review with: "Sam Peckinpah attempted to have his name removed from Pat Garrett and Billy the Kid.
 I sympathized with him.
 If this wasn't entirely his work, he shouldn't have had to take the blame."
-Ebert went on to note, "Another alarming factor is that no less than six editors are credited.
-Not assistant editors, but editors; this sets a modern-day record, I think.
-My guess is that there was an argument over the movie's final form, and that Peckinpah and MGM platooned editors at each other during the battle.
-You'd think the executives would have figured out that their only chance was to release the movie as Peckinpah made it; audiences were more interested in the new Peckinpah film than in still another rehash of Billy the Kid."
+Despite the flaws of bad pacing, lack of tension and Dylan looking uncomfortable in his small role, Ebert praised Coburn's "cool and reliable" performance and Jurado's "nice cameo", and also claimed Kristopherson "here launched a career as a credible male lead".
+Ebert also noted "Another alarming factor is that no less than six editors are credited.
+Not assistant editors, but editors; this sets a modern-day record, I think."
+The editing was so haphazard, Ebert asserted, there were actors listed in the onscreen credits who did not actually appear in the version he saw (such as Dub Taylor).
 Gene Siskel of the Chicago Tribune awarded the same two-star grade and wrote that the film "appears to have been shot in emotional slow motion, and the self-inflating lethargy and mugging of all concerned reduces the enterprise to an exercise in pretension."
 Vincent Canby of The New York Times wrote that the film "has the manner of something written for Peckinpah by a writer who'd seen 'The Wild Bunch' and vowed to give the director an important script, something worthy of his talents.
 Instead, Mr. Wurlitzer has come up with what is apparently an unconscious parody of the Peckinpah concerns for fading frontiers, comradeship and machismo."
 Canby also found the Bob Dylan music "so oppressive that when it stops we feel giddy with relief, as if a tooth had suddenly stopped aching."
 Variety declared, "Whereas Peckinpah's nostalgia for a frontier world where might makes right and women were for the taking has previously been communicated via forceful acting and striking visuals, here there are few graces to camouflage the narrative banality."